 We are currently working to implement the new Provincial Activity Guidelines for After-School Programs in Alberta through a Physical Activity 101 certification module.
 This free training aims to educate and build the capacity of after-school programs in Alberta so that all children and youth in the province meet the recommended physical activity guidelines.
 We are also offering training days to after-school programs, keeping in touch with programs via a quarterly e-newsletter, and working to build a BOOST Cafe forum that will allow programs across the province to connect and learn from one another.

 We've heard from many programs that they don't identify as a physically active program, that they don't have an extra 30 minutes to dedicate to physical activity, that they don't have the space, or that training is simply inaccessible.
 We're hoping to change that mindset through our free training module, which teaches various ways to implement physical activity into otherwise-sedentary programming; provides games and adaptations perfect for small spaces; and shows that you don't need to block 30 straight minutes to get 30 minutes of physical activity in.

 The Physical Activity 101 training module went live in March 2019 and, as of September 2019, more than 300 after-school program staff have completed the module.
 To view the programs in Alberta who have completed this check out our online training page.
-Over the next year we're broadening the community of practice to include more sport and recreation based programs across the province with more sport and coaching focused training, both online and in person.
+Over the next year we're broadening the community of practice to include more sport- and recreation-based programs across the province with more sport and coaching focused training, both online and in person.
+As part of this work we're excited to be partnering with Jumpstart to offer three of their online coach modules (Keeping Girls in Sport and two Coaching Kids of All Abilities modules) at no cost for Alberta based after-school programs.
 Check out our website for more information on these opportunities!